Aging Faithfully Conference

 Whether you are an older adult, you work or care for an older adult, or you are simply interested in the topic, we invite you to take part in this day of reflection and discussion featuring best-selling author and speaker Sister Joan Chittister.
 We invite guests of all faiths.

-The Aging Faithfully Conference is sponsored by Augustana College, The South Dakota Synod of the Evangelical Lutheran Church in America, and The Evangelical Lutheran Good Samaritan Society and Thrivent Financial for Lutherans.
+The Aging Faithfully Conference is sponsored by Augustana College, The South Dakota Synod of the Evangelical Lutheran Church in America, The Evangelical Lutheran Good Samaritan Society and Thrivent Financial for Lutherans.